nicokuehn-dci/Performinator/README.md

 ### New Methods for Generating, Filtering, and Recombining MIDI Drum Patterns

-TuxTrax now includes new methods for generating, filtering, and recombining MIDI drum patterns using Python scripts.
+Performinator now includes new methods for generating, filtering, and recombining MIDI drum patterns using Python scripts.
 These methods are designed to enhance your creative workflow and provide more flexibility in creating unique drum patterns.

 #### Generating Original MIDI Drum Patterns